decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 Smart items work out of the box on the [Web Editor]({{< ref "/content/creator/sdk7/web-editor/web-editor.md" >}}).

-To use them on the Desktop [Decentraland Editor]({{< ref "/content/creator/sdk7/getting-started/installation-guide.md" >}}), you may need to make a couple of adjustments.
-New scenes built from a fresh template already include everything necessary, also scenes exported from the Web Editor.
+To use smart items on the Desktop [Decentraland Editor]({{< ref "/content/creator/sdk7/getting-started/installation-guide.md" >}}), you may need to make minor adjustments.
+New scenes built from a fresh template already include everything necessary to use smart items, also scenes exported from the Web Editor.
 Older scenes, or scenes built based on an older example may need the following:

 1. Install the library `@dcl/asset-packs`.
 See [Manage Dependencies]({{< ref "/content/creator/sdk7/libraries/manage-dependencies.md" >}}) for how to install libraries in a project.

-2. Paste the following lines on `index.ts`:
+2. Paste the following lines on your scene's `index.ts` file:

 ```ts
 import { initAssetPacks } from '@dcl/asset-packs/dist/scene-entrypoint'